kealanheena/battle/README.md

 - #attack
   - should increment the turn counter after an attack
   - should increment the turn counter by 2 after an attack
+- #self.instance
+  - should return an instance of the 'Game' class

 ### Player Class